jakebalek25/jakebalek25.github.io/_portfolio/smt_data_challenge.md

 However, there is limited research on whether these pre-pitch movements tip pitch tendencies to the batter.
 This leads us to the question, do pre-pitch movement tendencies by shortstops provide clues about the attributes of an upcoming pitch?
 Through a detailed analysis of pre pitch movements and pitch type outcomes, this research demonstrates that specific movement patterns can be associated with pitch types and locations, thus offering a predictive advantage for hitters.

+## 2. Data
+For this study, data was obtained from the SMT 2024 Data Challenge, encompassing approximately one and a half seasons of gameplay.
+The dataset was anonymized to obscure overall demographic details, ensuring that the identities of teams and players remained confidential.
+The dataset comprises several critical components:
+    1. General Game Information: Provides details about each game, including unique identifiers for teams and players.
+    2. Ball Position Tracking: Precise tracking of the ball’s position was recorded every 50 milliseconds.
+It features x, y, and z (height) coordinates, with x and y coordinates relative to the back point of home plate.
+    3. Player Position Tracking: Player positions are recorded every 50 milliseconds.
+This includes x and y coordinates, allowing for detailed analysis of player movements.
+    4. Game Play Events: This records key events like pitch throws and ball catches, organized chronologically.
+It excludes minor events such as hits or outs.

+   ### 2.1 Data Processing & Analysis
+This study focused on the 4A level to manage the large volume of player positioning data within R Studio’s limits, excluding data from other levels for efficient processing.
+Additional events were added to the play-by-play data to capture pre-pitch movements, including codes for the ball in the air during the pitch and the phase between plays.